JemRF/RF-Documentation/pages/mydoc/rf_message_format.md

 ---

 ## Format Overview
-Each message is made up of 12 characters made up of three sections:
+The RF2 message is made up of 12 characters made up of three sections:

 ```
 [a] - Message start indicator that is used to detect the start of a message